 Courses emphasizing the importance of the body and mind will support Furman’s mission statement expressing a commitment to “develop the whole person-intellectually, physically, socially, emotionally, and spiritually.”
 Students will gain a greater understanding and experience corporeality (i.e., bodily existence) in relation to intellectual, social, emotional, and ethical contexts keeping within the spirit of developing the whole person.

-Courses fulfilling a global awareness requirement may also meet core or major requirements.
-A single course may not be used to fulfill both global awareness requirements.
+Courses fulfilling a global awareness requirement may also meet core, another global awareness, major, or interdisciplinary minor requirements.

 A course addressing humans and the natural environment (NE)